Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Code availability

-{\textbf{NLCE closest and second-closest doublon-spin-spin correlations.} Connected doublon-spin-spin correlator obtained from NLCE simulations at $T/t = 0.7$ at half-filling and particle doping $\delta = 0.05$, as a function of interaction strength.
+{\textbf{NLCE closest and second-closest doublon-spin-spin correlations.} Connected doublon-spin-spin correlator as a function of interaction strength, obtained from NLCE simulations at $T/t = 0.7$ and (\textbf{a}) at half-filling and (\textbf{b}) at particle doping $\delta = 0.05$.
 See Fig.~\ref{fig:long_range} for a definition of the correlators. } \end{dfigure}